Japan Residential Property Prices 2020–2025

 24 Quarters

-Data Source: MLIT (PDL 1.0) | Analysis & Insights: © Tatemono IQ · Updated April 2026
+Data Source: MLIT (PDL 1.0) | Analysis & Insights: © Tatemono IQ

 Market Overview

 Japan's residential property market has entered a structural growth phase unlike anything seen since the pre-bubble era.
-After absorbing the COVID disruption faster than most global markets, national pre-owned condo medians have risen +21.4% from 2021 to 2025, driven by yen depreciation, foreign capital inflows, and persistent supply constraints in urban cores.
+After absorbing the 2020 disruption faster than most global markets, national pre-owned condo medians have risen +23.4% from 2021 to 2025, driven by yen depreciation, foreign capital inflows, and persistent supply constraints in urban cores.
 Tokyo's gravitational pull on the surrounding Kanto region accounts for a disproportionate share of this recovery, while a 'selection era' has emerged in the broader market: hyper-convenient urban locations are posting record premiums as Japan's shrinking population concentrates capital where walkability and transit access are highest.

 Trending

-National condo median (3-yr)
+National condo median (FY2025)

 中古マンション等